sabrinawjo/Music_ML/README.md

   - [Our Team](#our-team)

 ## Repository Organization
-Files used for the final deployent of
+Files used for the final deployment of our project are saved in the Main folder.
+Additional files in separate folders may have been used to aid our development of the application.

 ## Previous Project Work
 This project is based on work done in the [Musical Attribute Analysis Project](https://github.com/alexdanieldelcampo/Musical_Analysis), which takes a dataset of Spotify music data summarized by year, genre, and artist and presents visualizations of the data.